Paradoxine® – Grains of Paradise Supplement

-Paradoxine® is formulated from an extract of grains of paradise standardized to 12.5% 6-paradol.
-The suggested dose is three 40mg capsules per day, which is equivalent to an optimal daily intake of 120mg of Paradoxine®.
+Paradoxine® is formulated from an extract of grains of paradise standardized to 12.5% of 6-paradol.
+We recommend adults to take 3 capsules of 40 mg a day, which is equivalent to an optimal daily intake of 120 mg of Paradoxine®.
 This dose can be adjusted but only if advised by a healthcare professional.

 We recommend taking one capsule after each meal.
 If you take three pills each day, the container will last a month.
 As of now, there is no research indicating the safe maximum Paradoxine® dose.
 If you want to find the ideal Paradoxine® dosage for your situation, it is best to speak with a healthcare provider.